Moon Phases

 Current Moon Phase

-The second phase of the lunar cycle; occurs between the New Moon and the first quarter Moon.
-The waxing phases represent the Moon becoming more illuminated, so at the beginning of this phase, the Moon appears thin, crescent-shaped, and then the illuminated area slowly expands until the first quarter phase.
+The sixth phase of the lunar cycle; occurs between the Full Moon and the last quarter Moon.
+The waning phases represent the Moon becoming less illuminated, so at the beginning of this phase, we see an almost fully illuminated lunar disk, and then the illuminated area slowly shrinks until the last quarter phase.

 Mon